websterguy/foundry-pf1e-macros/README.md

 Provides simple menu for replacing a prepared spell slot with a casting of a class' spontaneous replacement spell of the same level or lower (e.g. Cure spells for good Clerics).

 Caster must have a spellbook with prepared spells and the spontaneous replacement must be set as an at-will spell.

+## arcaneReservoirRecharge
+Provides a simple menu for an Arcanist character to recharge their Arcane Reservoir by expending a spell slot.

+Caster must have a spellbook set up as spontaneous linked to the Arcanist class.